 - Damage caused by animals.

-- Bridges, roads, concrete roads and cross-roads.
+- Bridges, roads, concrete roads, cross-roads and artificial pavements.
 The rest of the roads are integral objects of the golf coursee (Rule 8.1a) and have no relief.

 - Wells, sprinklers and irrigation caps.